jmcnally17/metroid-invaders/README.md

 ## Features Pending

-- **_(Under consideration)_** Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website OR keep the player's current high score in a local text file that can be overwritten
+- Keep the player's current high score in a local text file that can be overwritten

 ## Gameplay